Introduction

 Can RAID analysis help with project budgeting and resource allocation?

-Yes, RAID insights can inform budget decisions and help optimise resource allocation by highlighting potential risks and dependencies.
+Yes, RAID can provide valuable insights for budgeting and resource allocation by identifying potential risks and dependencies in the project.